syncfusion-content/maui-docs/MAUI/CircularProgressBar/migration.md

 ---
 layout: post
-title: Migrate from Xamarin to .NET MAUI  SfCircularProgressBar | Syncfusion
+title: Migrate from Xamarin to .NET MAUI  Circular ProgressBar | Syncfusion
-description: Learn here all about Migrating from Syncfusion Xamarin SfCircularProgressBar to Syncfusion .NET MAUI SfCircularProgressBar control and more.
+description: Learn here all about Migrating from Syncfusion Xamarin Circular ProgressBar to Syncfusion .NET MAUI Circular ProgressBar control and more.
 platform: MAUI
 control: SfCircularProgressBar
 documentation: ug